 The makers of Avashy jewellery

-A family of master crafts folk make Avashy jewellery for us in Rajasthan, India.
-They moved from their home town in Assam to start a new business in India’s jewellery capital city.
+A family of crafts folk make Avashy jewellery for us in Rajasthan, India.
+In the 1950s they moved from their home town in Assam to start a new business in India’s jewellery capital, Jaipur.

 Brass jewellery became popular with foreign visitors in the sixties who helped to bring Indian fashion to a new generation in the West.

 These early travellers influenced a new bohemian style of jewellery.
 By mixing Celtic and sacred geometry patterns with Indian mandalas, they created a timeless fashion based on ancient traditions, beliefs and symbols.

-In recent years, ‘Boho’ fashion gained mainstream popularity with fashionistas.
-Even high street accessory shops started following this trend but sadly most of their boho-chic fashion jewellery is mass-produced in China.
+In recent years, bohemian, hippie fashion gained mainstream popularity with fashionistas.
+Even high street accessory shops started following this trend.
+But sadly most of their ‘boho-chic’ fashion jewellery is mass-produced in China.